aws-samples/role-vending-machine/README.md

 ### Step 7: RVM variables and backend setup

 1. Update `role_vending_machine/zz-do-not-modify-backend.tf` file with RVM Terraform backend information (note: the "do not modify" directive is aimed at developers using this repository; RVM administrators may modify these manifests).
-2. Commit the result.
+2. Commit and push the result.
-3. From your repository’s main page, click on Actions, under All Workflows sections, click on *Generate Providers and Account Variables workflow*, and run the workflow.
-This will create the Terraform providers file in your repository.
+3. From your repository’s main page, click on Actions, under All Workflows sections, click on *Generate Providers and Account Variables workflow*, and run the workflow (don't just retry an existing workflow, which will use old source code and fail).
+This will create a PR with the Terraform providers file in your repository.
+Merge that pull request into your `main` branch.

 ### Step 8 (optional): Fine tuning RVM